-In a 2019 study, the representation of women at the C-suite level is low.
+A 2019 Makati Business Club study showed that the representation of women at the C-suite level is low.
 But fortunately, it showed that both women and men have almost the same confidence level relating to skills, education, and leadership potential.

 However, women have lower confidence levels to explore leadership roles.
 Only 88.4% of women have the confidence in taking opportunities to prepare for the leadership role compared to 94.8% of men.
 Around 70.4% of women and 87.1% of men have the confidence to take on a leadership role right away (Makati Business Club, 2019).

 The research above showed the importance of why businesses should address this type of issue.
 The journey to closing this gap is far from over.

 On the bright side, a study from Grant Thornton International’s 2020 Women in Business showed that the Philippines has the highest amount of women executives holding senior management roles out of 35 countries.
 This report showed that the top three are chief finance officer (CFO), human resources (HR) director, and chief operating officer (COO).